Get matched with vetted scholarships and enter our

 Learn about our editorial policies

 Firefighters provide an incredibly valuable service to our communities.
-Not only do they fight fires, they also respond to medical emergencies, perform search and rescue efforts, and help with traffic incidents.
-Breaking into the firefighting field is highly competitive, but it’s entirely possible with enough hard work, passion, and determination.
-Keep reading to learn how to become a firefighter.
+Not only do they fight fires, but they also respond to medical emergencies and perform search and rescue efforts.
+Breaking into the firefighting field can be highly competitive, but it’s entirely possible with enough hard work, passion, and determination.
+Keep reading to learn how to become a firefighter!

 Related: Top firefighter scholarships